ueman/sentry-dart-tools/sentry_link/README.md

 ## Usage

 Just add `SentryLink.link()` and/or `SentryTracingLink` to your links.
+It will add error reporting and performance monitoring to your GraphQL operations.
 ```dart
 final link = Link.from([
     AuthLink(getToken: () async => 'Bearer $personalAccessToken'),